MercyOlaniyi/My_Projects/README.md

 ### Data Cleaning and Preparation

+- **Data loading and inspection**: To have a general overview of the data

 - **Handle Missing Values**: Address missing data using appropriate techniques by manual inputation, using the average for the numerical data and mode for the non-numerical data.

 - **Data Formatting**: Ensured data consistency and uniformity, by grouping them into the right categories